roundrobine/video-rental/README.md

   cache-control: no-cache
   ```

   - Admin users can create new users with default password: passpass.
-Users can crate profile on their own as well,
+Users can create own profile as well,
   but they will need to be activated using the account api.

-  - To document the API I use Swagger https://editor.swagger.io/.
-The following url could be loaded in an online swagger editor and the API with all endpoints and thair signature will be shown in the browser
+  - To document the API I have used Swagger https://editor.swagger.io/.
+The following url could be loaded in an online swagger editor and the API with all endpoints and their signature will be rendered in the browser
   ```
   http://localhost:8080/v2/api-docs
   ```

 - All business objects will expose an elastic search API to search by different attributes of an object.

-- Users can rent one or many movies using this endpoint:
+- Users can rent one or many movies using this endpoint: The key is movieInventoryId and the value is the planned number of days to rent
  ```
  POST /api/rental-orders HTTP/1.1
  Host: localhost:8080